NavneetKanna/Embedded-Iris/Readme.md

 -------------------------------------------------------------------------

-Welcome to our Embedded Lab course project!
-Our mission is to empower visually impaired individuals in their daily lives.
-We've designed a unique wearable device that combines Raspberry Pi 3, a camera, and a speaker to assist users with real-time object recognition and text-to-speech functionality.
+Welcome to our course project for the Embedded Lab!
+Our goal is to improve the daily lives of people who are blind or visually impaired.
+We created a novel wearable that combines a Raspberry Pi 3, a camera, and a speaker to offer users text-to-speech functionality and real-time object identification.

-Our device currently features OCR and object detection capabilities, which means that it can recognize objects and text in real-time.
-Imagine walking through a supermarket and having our device read out the name of each item you pass by.
-Or, being able to hear the names of signs and labels around you as you move through a busy street.
+Our device can presently recognise objects and text in real-time thanks to OCR and object detection technologies.
+Imagine using our technology to read out the names of each item you pass by as you browse a supermarket.
+Alternatively, hearing the titles of labels and signs surrounding you as you walk down a crowded street.

-We're committed to making our device as intuitive and user-friendly as possible, with the goal of improving the quality of life for visually impaired individuals.
-Thank you for your interest in our project!
+We're committed to make our product as simple and user-friendly as we can in order to enhance quality of life.

 ---------------------------------------------------------------------------